 Time to sleep in the crockpot all night and get nice and thick.

 I’m really happy with the results.
 It looks a lot like apple butter.

-I’m refrigerating jars; didn’t feel like going through the hot bath canning process.
+Jars and jars of jam!
+I’m refrigerating them; didn’t feel like going through the hot bath canning process.

 I’m freezing some fruit whole to use in smoothies.